Red Light Therapy for Hypertension – A Natural Approach to Better Heart Health

 Can Red/Near-Infrared Light Help Manage Essential Hypertension?

-In this study, the 30 participants showed different positive results.
+In this study, the 30 participants showed positive results.
 20% of them experienced excellent reductions in blood pressure, while 37% saw good improvements.
 An additional 23% showed moderate benefits, leading to an overall effectiveness rate of 80%.

 Additionally, 12 out of the 30 patients who had previously not responded to conventional medications showed significant improvement after undergoing red or near-infrared light therapy.